insure logo

 Allstate

-Allstate offers an average bundle discount of $543, or 14%.
-The average rate for coverage before the discount is $3,883, and with the discount, it’s reduced to $3,340.
+Allstate provides an average bundle discount of $543, or 14%.
+Before the discount, the average cost for coverage is $3,883.
+After applying the discount, the cost comes down to $3,340.

 Compare home and auto bundles in Iowa